 Misfit Media’s CEO Brett Linkletter and marketing coordinator Camberlyn Sparks shared their unique omnichannel approach with us and how it is increasing their brand equity and growing their business.

-“We had a bunch of our clients saying, ‘Hey, Brett love your guys’ content, but I’m a restauranteur.
+Brett recounts how it began: “We had a bunch of our clients saying, ‘Hey, Brett, love your guys’ content, but I’m a restauranteur.
 I’m usually on the go, or I’m in the kitchen or whatever the case.
-I don’t have time to watch a 20 minute, 30 minute YouTube video and sit there and just look at my phone or computer.’
+I don’t have time to watch a 20-minute, 30-minute YouTube video and sit there and just look at my phone or computer.’
 They asked if we had a podcast actually initially.
-And that’s when I had the idea: Oh, damn, maybe we should do this,” shared Brett.
+And that’s when I had the idea: Oh, damn, maybe we should do this.”

 It grew from there…

-“Obviously throughout the pandemic, the restaurant industry was hit hard time and time again, and many restaurant owners needed help figuring out ways to creatively pivot their business model to an entirely takeout and delivering system with limited in-store dining … while [still] providing a unique customer experience.
+“Obviously throughout the pandemic, the restaurant industry was hit hard time and time again," Camberlyn explains.
+"And many restaurant owners needed help figuring out ways to creatively pivot their business model to an entirely takeout and delivering system with limited in-store dining… while [still] providing a unique customer experience.
 So our podcast has changed and our marketing to what Brett does, having guests that are thought leaders in the industry and can provide that information and valuable solutions in 40 minutes or less, and then cutting down those pieces to then be repurposed across channels.

 “And where we can reach ultimately all those customers and create a community online because there’s not a big restaurant podcast community when ultimately the restaurant industry is very inclusive and very community-esque, and they do want to be bouncing ideas off of each other.
-So we’re repurposing that content to then reach ultimately more customers and help provide solutions during these quote-unquote, unprecedented times,” said Camberlyn.
+So we’re repurposing that content to then reach ultimately more customers and help provide solutions during these quote-unquote, unprecedented times.”

-Camberlyn then added how the whole “ecosystem” works together to best serve their audience:
+Camberlyn then adds how the whole “ecosystem” works together to best serve their audience:

 Tobe Agency is another brand that is excelling in its content marketing strategy, particularly by ingeniously increasing the searchability of their content.
 They do this by using hosting on their website, YouTube, and other social channels to drive traffic.
-Tobe’s creative director and co-founder, Jared Sanders, recently joined us on a podcast to discuss how the waterfall effect that occurs when podcasting generates scalable content, allowing audiences to find the same content in multiple forms.
+Tobe’s creative director and co-founder, Jared Sanders, recently joined us on The Casted Podcast to discuss how the waterfall effect that occurs when podcasting generates scalable content, allowing audiences to find the same content in multiple forms.

 The grand idea is to make your podcast accessible and easy to find.
 Capturing video footage of your podcast and publishing it on your website, YouTube, and even other social channels helps drive traffic.
 Tie this in with the audio you’re publishing on platforms like Apple and Spotify and your website — plus the content you’re pulling from each episode — and you have an all-encompassing strategy for delivering content to your audience (wherever they may be).